talzahr/checkpoint-extract-flux/README.md

 By default just place this script in a directory where you download checkpoints.

+Be sure to modify the `extractor` global (see below) for the location of UNetExtractor.py

 Run this script with `python.exe extract-flux.py`.
 The script will loop through the directory and begin extracting any .safetensors files with UNetExtractor.py